Cloaking Accessibility Events from Keyloggers

 - Signing Credentials (see Signing Secure Android apps and Signing Secure iOS apps)

-Prevent hackers from obtaining Accessibility-related permissions from the user on Android apps using Appdome
+How to Implement Prevent hackers from obtaining Accessibility-related permissions from the user in Android Apps Using Appdome

 On Appdome, follow these 3 simple steps to create self-defending Android Apps that Prevent hackers from obtaining Accessibility-related permissions from the user without an SDK or gateway: